dime-worldbank/quarto-dime-theme/README.md

 folder, and run the following command:

 ```
-quarto use template BBieri/quartoWBtheme
+quarto use template BBieri/quartoDIMEtheme
 ```

 This will copy all required stylesheets and templates to your project folder of the latest version of the template.
 You can then remove files that you don't need and edit the `.qmd` presentation to fit your needs.

+Note that there are two templates in this collection.
+You can toggle between the two by editing the `yaml` header in the `template.qmd` file.
+Replace the `dime-revealjs:` by `worldbank-revealjs:` in the `format` key.
+Alternatively use and edit the `alt/template_WB.qmd` template directly by copying it to the root directory of your project.

 ## Building the presentation:

-To build the presentation, simply run `quarto render template.qmd` from the same console or open up the `template.qmd` file and hit `CTRL/CMD + K` or the corresponding shortcut depending on your OS and text editor.
+To build the presentation, simply run `quarto render template_DIME.qmd` from the same console or open up the `template.qmd` file and hit `CTRL/CMD + K` or the corresponding shortcut depending on your OS and text editor.
 This will generate an `html` file you will be able to present and share with your audience.
 Check